-Surgical treatment for prolapse is geared to resuspending the vagina, and pulling it back up into the pelvis.
-Some therapies also involving strengthening the stretched vaginal walls.
-Surgery to repair prolapse can be performed using minimally invasive abdominal approaches using laparoscopic and/or robotic surgery, but prolapse can also be corrected using minimally invasive vaginal approaches.
+Pelvic organ prolapse surgery resuspends the vagina and pulls it back up into the pelvis.
+Some therapies also involve strengthening the stretched vaginal walls.
+Surgery to repair prolapse can be performed using minimally invasive abdominal approaches using laparoscopic and/or robotic surgery but prolapse can also be corrected using minimally invasive vaginal approaches.

 For women who cannot tolerate major surgery, there is a low intensity surgical intervention that can correct prolapse by closing off the vagina using stitches.
 In his book “Prolapse Repair,” Dr. Hoyte discusses the various options for treating pelvic organ prolapse.

 Generally, prolapse is not life threatening, but prolapse can adversely affect a woman’s quality of life.
 Sometimes POP can cause severe urinary retention, leading to recurrent life-threatening kidney infections.
 In other cases, the exposed vaginal tissues can become infected and put a woman at risk for major infection.
 In these very rare cases, prolapse can be life threatening, and prompt treatment is required.